 Start planning your cruise and book your excursions to Bergen

-Bergen’s maritime tradition is age old and your MSC Cruise of Northern Europe will lay anchor in a setting which exudes history.
+Bergen’s maritime tradition is age old and your MSC Cruise of Northern Europe & cruises from UK will lay anchor in a setting which exudes history.

 An excursion on land will give you the opportunity to visit the Hanseatic quarter, where you find the oldest buildings in Bergen, built along the Bryggen docks, one of the most active and lively parts of town.
 Included by UNESCO amongst the world heritage sites, this quarter has preserved the old buildings of the port, and is, with its narrow alleys and dark, open galleries, one of the best preserved Medieval boroughs of the country.